 We have a varied programme of meetings, and sometimes after hearing talks at the monthly meetings members have taken up new pastimes or joined classes such as Tai Chi, Belly Dancing and Pilates.
-There is also a WI Library of books, which is much used by members.
-We are always open to suggestions from members for ‘extra’ activities.
+There is also a WI Library of books, which is much used by members, and we are always open to suggestions from members for ‘extra’ activities.

 Our project for 2014 was to provide cushions for the Village Hall chairs, prompting a request from St Mary's Church for cushions to be used in the pews (duly made), and in 2015 we joined forces with some of the ladies of St Gabriel's WI, Hanley Swan, to make cushions with a very different purpose.
 These cushions, and bags to hold drainage equipment, were made for patients who had had breast cancer operations; together we made over 100 items - appropriate in the centenary year.
-In 2016 we are knitting again, this time blankets for premature babies via the ProjectLinus charity.
-We have distributed knitting patterns to our members with four designs from which to choose, and this is one of the Classes at our biennial Produce & Craft Show to take place in September.
-Come and see the talents in the village in Preserves, Produce, Baking, Floral Art, Plants and Crafts of many kinds.
+In 2016 we knitted again, this time blankets for premature babies via the ProjectLinus charity; we distributed knitting patterns to our members with four designs from which to choose for one of the Classes at our biennial Produce & Craft Show.
+Then in 2017 our charity project was to knit Twiddle Muffs and sew patchwork 'Fidget' lap quilts for dementia patients.
+You can see photos on other webpages of all we have created over the years.
+This year, 2018, there will be a class for a charity knit at the Produce and Handicraft Show in September: we are again asking people to knit simple hats for the Mission to Seamen charity, pattern provided (and even yarn and needles to members if necessary).
+Non members are invited to take part in the Show too, and visitors are always welcome in the evening to view the talents shown in many classes: Preserves, Produce, Baking (four given recipes), Floral Art, Plants and all kinds of Crafts.

 In past years we have often entered the Creative Activities section of the Annual County WI Rally, which takes place at the Three Counties Showground, Malvern (see Photos and News webpages).

-Our Institute belongs to the Malvern Hills Group, which has Group meetings plus a Carol Service, and we are part of the Worcestershire Federation of WIs, which organises all kinds of classes, trips and events, in which members often participate.
+Our Institute belongs to the Severn Group, which has Group meetings plus a Carol Service, and we are part of the Worcestershire Federation of WIs, which organises all kinds of classes, trips and events, in which members often participate.

 The County Federation has its own website www.worcswi.moonfruit.com Our Skittles team plays in the Federation League, and we enjoy entering and organising quizzes.
 Our own biennial fundraising Quiz Evening is very popular, not least because of the food provided.